How an AI hedge fund decides — and when it refuses to.

 - Uncertainty equals WAIT.
 The default action is not action.
 Confidence below threshold means hold, not size down.

 - The market is the boss.
 Stance follows reality.
-AGGRESSIVE/NORMAL/DEFENSIVE/LOCKDOWN is not a knob the operator sets; it is the system's read of conditions.
+The risk posture — from active engagement to full lockdown — is not a knob the operator sets; it is the system's read of conditions.

-- CEO — Sets stance, holds the weekend, declares code-red, responds to broker margin events.
+- Strategy layer — Sets stance, holds the weekend, declares code-red, responds to broker margin events.

-Every agent runs the same 10-step loop on every wake-up: read philosophy → read its own context → read the active stance → read the message bus → form a hypothesis → consult its skills → emit a proposal → sign for the FactChecker → wait for DoubleChecker → journal the result.
-No agent skips a step.
+Every layer runs the same structured loop on every wake-up: read the doctrine, read the active context, read the active stance, read inbound messages, form a hypothesis, consult its playbook, emit a proposal, pass pre-trade verification, journal the result.
+No layer skips a step.

-Every decision passes three independent gates before reaching the EA:
+Every decision passes multiple independent gates before reaching the EA:

-- Risk Gate — Has stance + size + drawdown headroom + correlation exposure within bounds?
+- Risk gate — Stance + size + drawdown headroom + correlation exposure must all be within bounds.

-- FactChecker — Are the inputs that justify this decision still true at the moment of signing?
+- Pre-trade verification — The inputs that justified the decision must still be true at the moment of signing.

-- DoubleChecker — Does a second, blind agent reach the same conclusion?
+- Independent confirmation — A second, blind check must reach the same conclusion.

 A trade that any gate rejects becomes a journal entry, not a position.